simonejw/MonAmiParis/README.md

 - folium

 ## Acknowledgements
-Mon Ami Paris was developed by Simone Williams as part of a project for the course Scientific Computing in Astrophysics at Yale University .
+Mon Ami Paris was developed by Simone Williams as part of a project for the course Scientific Computing in Astrophysics at Yale University.

-OpenStreetMap for the base map data
+We would like to acknowledge the following open source projects:

-ParisData for the public resources and services data
+OpenStreetMap for providing the base map data ParisData for providing the public resources and services data (https://opendata.paris.fr/) Thank you for using Mon Ami Paris.
+We hope you find it helpful in navigating and exploring Paris.